BlackRock ETFs near $1 trillion as it loses market share to Vanguard

 The iShares team has been working on building its brand.
 An "iShares by BlackRock" advertisement now shares the same spot on the New York Times home page as a Vanguard ad that bears its trademark ship.
 The two alternate in the advertising space next to the markets section.

-"Brand is important, and we recognize that," BlackRock executive Raj Seshadri, head of U.S. Wealth Advisory iShares and former global chief marketing officer, said in an interview.
+"Brand is important, and we recognise that," BlackRock executive Raj Seshadri, head of U.S. Wealth Advisory iShares and former global chief marketing officer, said in an interview.

 To succeed better with retail investors, iShares will have to win over advisers such as Carl Amos Johnson, a fee-only adviser and owner of Grove Street Fiduciary in Peterborough, New Hampshire.
 He estimates that roughly 90 percent of the ETFs in his clients' portfolios are Vanguard funds.